brunnerh/file-properties-viewer/README.md

 # File Properties Viewer

-This is an extension for [Visual Studio Code](https://code.visualstudio.com/) which adds a command and related context menu entries for displaying file system properties of a given files.
+This is an extension for [Visual Studio Code](https://code.visualstudio.com/) which adds a command and related context menu entries for displaying file system properties of a given file.
 It shows file size and timestamps like the creation date.

 ## Features